Catalan Alliance: History

-On 25 March 2024, Orriols confirmed that Catalan Alliance would be presenting a list for the 2024 Catalan regional election, with Orriols as the lead candidate.
-Ahead of the elections, PSC, ERC, Junts, Comuns Sumar, and Popular Unity Candidacy (CUP) announced that they would not enter into any coalition agreement with Catalan Alliance or Vox.
-Catalan Alliance would ultimately win two seats in the election, entering the Parliament of Catalonia for the first time as the smallest party.
-The party would win Ripoll and the bordering municipalities of Les Llosses, Campdevànol, and Gombrèn.
-In Ribera d'Ondara, Catalan Alliance would finish second behind Junts.
+On 25 March 2024, Sílvia Orriols confirmed that she would be running as leading candidate for Catalan Alliance in the 2024 Catalan regional election.
+Ahead of the elections, PSC, ERC, Junts, Comuns Sumar, and Popular Unity Candidacy (CUP) announced that they would form a cordon sanitaire and not enter into any coalition agreement with Catalan Alliance or Vox.
+Catalan Alliance would ultimately win two seats in the election, entering the Parliament of Catalonia for the first time as the smallest group and the only one formed only by women, with Orriols and Rosa Soberana.